Russia widens its attack on Ukraine: ‘We now have war in Europe’

 He wasn’t scared for himself, he said, but for Naomi.
 His wife, Katya, agreed, saying that they were trying to leave “not because we’re not patriots, but because we have a child. … If it wasn’t for her I would go fight.”

-As the day had worn on, the couple discussed whether they should try to get out of the city.
+As the day had worn on, the couple, who gave only their first names for fear of their safety, discussed whether they should try to get out of the city.
 There were no planes, no trains.
 Should they take a car and risk the traffic — not to mention the possibility of encountering Russian soldiers — on intercity roads?

 “We just don’t know.
 There are too many rumors,” Katya said.